-In general, all automobile insurance policies contain language stating that the insurer will provide a lawyer for the policyholder if he or she gets into a car accident and is sued for damages resulting from the crash.
+In general, all car insurance policies contain language stating that the insurer will provide a lawyer for the policyholder if he or she gets into a car accident and is sued for damages resulting from the crash.
 This is part of the insurance's company's contractual "duty to defend," which can be found in all different types of liability insurance policies.

 But most, if not all, automobile insurance policies have exceptions to this obligation.
 In other words, there are circumstances that will effectively void the insurer's duty to defend the policyholder.

 As with most legal "rules", there are exceptions to the duty to defend.
 Let's look at a few situations in which your car insurance company may not be obligated to defend you in a car accident case.